WarwickRSE/mostest/DefensiveCoding.md

 Usually, one of those is the right one and the consequences, cost to user and likelihood of error say which to pick.

+### Do not normalise deviance

+Contrary to the previous one, we recommend against 'normalising deviance'.
+A common cause of serious accidents, this refers to making it 'normal' to ignore a warning or exceed a limit, making it more likely that a warning will be automatically dismissed in a case where it should be recognised, or a limit drift far beyond where it would ever be set in one go.

+If your code warns somebody every time a parameter is 'a little bit big' they will get used to ignoring and dismissing that warning.
+If your docs tell somebody "if you get X error, just turn up Y threshold" then they will be prone to keep on turning up the dial.

 ## Proper terms

 Here are some of the more formal ideas and terms used to discuss this sort of thing.